-Investment managers are required to declare their status regarding registration with the Financial Surveillance Department when they invest with another domestic institutional investor.
+Discretionary financial services providers are required to declare their status regarding registration with the Financial Surveillance Department when they invest with another domestic institutional investor.

 (b) The distinction between institutional assets and retail assets

 The reporting procedure requires that a distinction be made between institutional assets under management and retail assets under management.